asciamanna/asciamanna.github.io/_drafts/sos-to-save-sinking-test-suites.md

 ## TDD

-Every time I discuss high-quality unit tests I have to mention that I strongly encourage practicing TDD.
+Every time I discuss high-quality unit tests I also encourage practicing TDD.
 It prevents a lot of issues that arise when developers try to cover bad code in tests.
 I am a firm believer that **_you cannot write good tests for bad code_**.
 Unfortunately, testing after the code is written often leads to software design issues and these problematic tests.
 Test After Development (TAD)[^1] yields tests with much less value that bypass all of the benefits of Test Driven Development, which I've written about [here]({{ site.baseurl }}{% post_url 2017-12-31-benefits-of-pair-programming %}).

 ### The Code Quality Litmus Test

-Tests are the first client of a new object when practicing TDD.
+Tests are the first consumer of a new object when practicing TDD.
 This ensures that objects are designed for their consumers first and foremost.
 This is significantly more challenging when designing software without using TDD.
 Unit tests are a litmus test for the quality of the code under test.
 Tests with a lot of setup, control flow logic / conditional statements, and many collaborators are signs that there are design issues with the object under test.

 ## SOS